ibi-group/isotropic-pubsub/README.md

     allowPublicSubscription: true,
     // Control whether public unsubscribe is allowed
     allowPublicUnsubscription: true,
+    // Function to run on event completion
+    completeFunction: 'functionOrMethodName',
     // Complete the event only once
     completeOnce: false,
     // Default data to merge with event data
     data: { /* ... */ },
-    // Function to run on event completion
-    defaultFunction: 'methodName',
     // Control if dispatch can be stopped
     dispatchStoppable: true,
     // Control if event should be distributed